Rim'k joins Le Cercle PXP

 He enters the cage with Luffy's flow and leaves with the determination of a future champion.

-RIM'K, THE UNCLE OF THE GAME
+RIM'K, THE TONTON OF THE GAME

 RIM'K x PXP: 100% OG

 The idea crossed our minds to have the rapper try the most extravagant outfits from our catalog.
-But our stylists opted for the second solution, digging to find the classiest PXP clothes to honor the OG that is Rim'K (original gangster, the nickname given to rap pioneers).
-We start with the first outfit, in a setting that recalls a somewhat underground spot, found in many neighborhoods, but in a luxury version, with beautiful rugs on the floor, an imposing leather sofa, some TVs, and speakers.
+But our stylists opted for the second solution, digging to find the classiest PXP clothes to honor the OG that Rim'K is (original gangster, the nickname given to rap pioneers).
+We start with the first outfit, in a setting that recalls a somewhat underground spot, found in many neighborhoods, but luxury version, with beautiful rugs on the floor, an imposing leather sofa, some TVs and speakers.
 The Tonton sits in the middle of it all, dressed in his black and white outfit.
 A black multipocket workwear jacket on top, worn open over a plain white tee-shirt.
 And black workwear cargo pants on the bottom, with a pair of white Nike Air Force 1s, and the look is complete.
-An outfit both sober and very stylish, to which we added a black Project X Paris Monogram crossbody bag, for that little "street adventurer" touch.
+An outfit both sober and very stylish, to which we added a black Project X Paris Monogram bag for that little “street adventurer” touch.